It’s time for a healthy tech approach

 When you look a bit more closely to what meditation is about, the main concept is to shut down any distraction (like smartphones, smart watches, and even counting mosquito bites) to put full focus on yourself.
 Once you’re in the focus, the goal is to find relief, self-confidence, health and happiness in the world.
 It’s a great and weird mixture of extreme selfishness and embracing a social, helpful society.
 Meditation is a great technique to calm down, to get into a more self-reflecting mode.
 Especially for people with a lot of power—like a CEO or CTO—this is a very useful skillset.

+Now if you look at your business strategy and project from a point of view where you want to make people happy instead of stealing their time with for example interstitial advertising, you realize a huge difference compared to a business strategy that wants to build a “successful” product.
 The latter ultimately focuses solely on money and will always mean that at least to some point you will make decisions against people.
 Whether that are your employees because you let them work more hours or encourage them to work faster to match a deadline or the users of your product by forcing them to spend more money, by showing them unnecessary ads, product placements, upgrade notices, or “other relevant/recommended stories”.

 There’s nothing as long-lasting and uplifting as someone else who is grateful for what you have done for them.